Organization of the Luftwaffe (1933–1945): Tactical

-Each Geschwader within the Fliegerkorps was roughly the size of an RAF wing or USAAF group, with about 90 to 120 aircraft under its command.
+Each Geschwader within the Fliegerkorps was roughly the size of an RAF wing or United States Army Air Forces (USAAF) group, with about 90 to 120 aircraft under its command.
 These numbers varied as sub-units were added or removed.
-Each geschwader had a particular task (such as fighter, bomber, or transport duties) and were mostly equipped with aircraft appropriate to that task.
+Each Geschwader had a particular task (such as fighter, bomber, or transport duties) and was mostly equipped with aircraft appropriate to that task.
 Other types of aircraft were also sometimes attached.
 A Geschwader was commanded by a Geschwaderkommodore, with the rank of either a Major, lieutenant colonel (Oberstleutnant) or colonel (Oberst).
 The unit also had other staff officers with administrative duties such as the adjutant), technical and operations officers.
 These were usually (although not always), experienced aircrew still flying on operations.
 Other specialist staff were navigation, signals and intelligence personnel.

 A Gruppe (plural Gruppen) was the basic autonomous unit in the Luftwaffe.
-It had no exact equivalent in the Allied forces, since it was smaller than a USAAF group or an RAF wing, but was also larger than an Allied squadron.
+It had no exact equivalent in the Allied forces since it was smaller than a USAAF group or an RAF wing, but was also larger than an Allied squadron.
+In the fighter force, a Gruppe consisted of 40 to 80 aircraft.
 A Gruppe was usually commanded by a Major or Hauptmann.